TessBembo/TessBembo.github.io/projects/price-simulator/index.md

 - <strong style="color:#e91e63;">Behavioral integration:</strong> Weaves human psychology (fear, uncertainty) into the math.
 - <strong style="color:#e91e63;">A personal edge:</strong> Pushes beyond textbook models to create something sharper—and closer to how the real world actually works.

+## But...What's missing?

+---

+## Looking Ahead

+The Markov chain adds a valuable layer of realism—but as I was writing this rationale, I couldn’t help but ask myself: *Is this truly how the market behaves?
+Is this truly how we behave?*

+These questions pushed me to look deeper into the modeling world.
+For one of my next projects, I plan to explore more advanced structures in the Markov family: **higher-order chains**, **hidden Markov models**, or even **semi-Markov approaches**.

+The iceberg runs deep—and I intend to dive.